 .gitignore file, if the path falls under your version control repository.

 --database: The database defined in the DATABASES settings to backup from or restore to.

 --db-override: A value to override the db argument sent to psql.

 --host-override: A value to override the host argument sent to psql.

 --pg-home: The path to the PostgreSQL installation, if it is not on your path.

 -f: The filename to backup to, or restore from.

--i: Do not include this table in the backup.
+-i: Excludes the table completely during the backup file creation.
 Can pass multiple tables:

 -i bigtable1 -i bigtable2